hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 The file sink, like the source works with text and creates a line of output for each record.
 When the rolling option is used it will roll the filename to a new one once the criteria is met.
 It supports rolling by size or date.
-The following will roll to a new file for every hour:
+The following will roll to a new file every hour:

 ```java
 Pipeline p = Pipeline.create();